 Making better use of the cars that are in our streets

-Remember how Annabelle only occasionally needed a car?
-Well on the other side of Melbourne, Kate, another mum with two young children and a busy schedule, was faced with the opposite problem to Annabelle’s.
+Remember how Anne only occasionally needed a second car?
+Well on the other side of Melbourne, Kate, another mum with two young children and a busy schedule, was faced with the opposite problem to Anne’s.
 She had a car sitting in the driveway that she hardly ever used – but couldn’t give up altogether – and which was costing her family money.